 A simple, non-slip microfibre shag in a color that matches your bathroom is the easy choice.
 They're very versatile, feel very soft underfoot, and the microfibre dries quickly, which means less moldy odors.

-Another choice is memory foam bath mats, which are very comfortable to stand on over long periods of time.
+Another choice is memory foam bath mats, which are very comfortable to stand on over long periods.
 If your guests spend a lot of time doing their hair or putting on makeup, this kind of mat would be best.

 07 of 10